|HMRC Reference:Notice 75 (November 2013)||View Change History|

 Make sure your drivers know that our officers may ask for a sample of the vehicle’s fuel.

-It is your responsibility to provide a fuel sample.
-Please make sure that the fuel in any tank on the vehicle is easily accessible.
+It is your responsibility to provide a fuel sample or allow one to be obtained.
+You must make sure that the fuel in any tank on the vehicle is easily accessible, including the removal of any fitted anti theft devices.

 Yes.
 HMRC will take action against those responsible for the presence of marked oils containing any UK or EU marker chemicals.
 These include: